Content-based Controls For Music Large Language Modeling: Experiment

 \subsection{Results}

-As illustrated in Table~\ref{table:exp1}, our model excels in chord and rhythm control while maintaining the text-conditioned ability, even though we do not train the model with real text annotations.
+As illustrated in Table~\ref{table:exp1} and Figure~\ref{fig:spec1}, our model excels in chord and rhythm control while maintaining the text-conditioned ability, even though we do not train the model with real text annotations.
+We do not report chord and beat accuracy for the baseline model, as it cannot use these controls.
 Code details and more demos are publicly available online.